ashhhlynn/optimize-fantasy-football/README.md

 # Optimize Daily
-> Fantasy Football lineup builder application created with Node.js and React.js, ft. live Draft Kings contest data and projections from Sleeper.
-The back end features a linear programming optimizer that generates the highest projected lineup given salary and position constraints, and the front end allows manually setting lineup from player queue.
+> Fantasy Football lineup builder application created with Node.js and React.js, featuring live Draft Kings contest data and projections from Sleeper.
+Manually build lineup from player queue or use linear programming optimizer to generate highest projected lineup given salary and position constraints.

 Coming soon - <a href="https://netlify.app/">live</a> and <a href="https://vimeo.com/">video</a> demos.